syedfaysel/web-dev/M4/readme.md

 > Removing an element from the last of an array using pop() method

 We can remove any element from the last of the array. `syntax: arrayName.pop()`.
-Remember, push() method takes no parameter.
+Remember, pop() method takes no parameter.

 Sample Code: